Rockford Parent & Boosterorganizations

 How does Rockford Parent & Boosterorganizations spend its money?

 Rockford Parent & Boosterorganizations directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Rockford Parent & Boosterorganizations tax-deductible?